The Main House at Westwood Lodge

 The Main House has been carefully restored to its Victorian glory with elegant plaster coving, stylish neo-gothic arches and encaustic tiled lobby flooring.
 The Victorian charm is evident throughout, with tall ceilings, restored sash windows, open fireplaces and swags and tails adorning the main sitting room windows.
 On the first floor landing an original pillar has recently had its beautiful hand painting from 1875 revealed.

 The entrance to the house is up wide and welcoming stone steps, through the porch with its stained glass doorway, and on into the spacious reception hallway lined with an old church pew, wind-up 1920s gramophone and piano.
 The two lounge areas are off the hallway.
 The Day Room has large comfortable sofas and a multi-fuel burner in the large fireplace with a bay window overlooking the terrace and across Wharfedale.
-There is a bookcase with a selection of books, games and CDs to entertain you.
+There is a bookcase with a selection of books and games to entertain you.
 Next door, the large, open Sitting Room has further relaxed seating and looks up to the magnificent French-polished staircase which leads to the first floor, past the glorious stained glass window featuring Faith and Hope – but, unfortunately, no Charity!

 The second lobby off the hallway has access to the laundry/utility room and ground floor toilet.
 This in turn leads through to the bold red Raspberry Room.
 This has now been equipped with a bar counter and large drinks fridge from which you can serve your pre-dinner drinks.
 The Raspberry Room leads into the large Victorian kitchen.
 The kitchen centres on a big old pine table, surrounded by cream Murdoch Troon kitchen cupboards and drawers, a deep Belfast sink and a heritage-style four-oven cream Aga for warmth and relaxed cooking.
 For those who prefer faster food, there’s a modern halogen hob and a microwave oven.
 There’s a dishwasher, American-style fridge and freezer, separate drinks fridge and a walk-in pantry with plenty of storage space for groceries and other provisions.
 The kitchen table comfortably seats 10 with extra stools for informal dining (such as at breakfast), so that everyone can tuck in!